CarboniDavide/RaspberryPi-FanSpeedSystem/README.md

 ## How to install to run as service
-To run fanSystem.py automatically when the RaspberryPi start, you need a linux service using **fanSystem** shell script file locate inside the **installer folder**.
+To run fanSystem.py automatically when the RaspberryPi start, you need a linux service using **fanSystem** shell script file locate inside the **install folder**.
 The **fanSystem** script file must be installed in your system before.
 Do it using **install file** or **manually**.

 ### Using install file